Vinny Arkins

-Vincent Thomas Arkins (born 18 September 1970) is an Irish retired footballer, who played as a striker during a 20-year career.
+Vincent Thomas Arkins (born 18 September 1970) is an Irish retired footballer who played as a striker during a 20-year career.
 He is most notable for his time with Portadown in Northern Ireland, where he is their all-time leading goalscorer and also briefly managed the club on an interim basis after retiring.
-He also played for clubs in his native Republic of Ireland, Scotland and England.
+He also played for clubs in his native Ireland, Scotland and England.

 Club career

 Arkins scored 15 goals as Dundee United's youth team made it to the Scottish Youth Cup Final in 1989.
 After signing for Noel King for £12,000 he made his League of Ireland debut for Shamrock Rovers against Bohemians on 15 October 1989 in a 3–1 win.
 Arkins went on to score 35 goals in 86 total appearances for The Hoops.

 He won the Player of the Year award in his first season as well as sharing the PFAI Young Player of the Year award and was top club goalscorer that season and in 1990–91.
 He was also the first player to score at Rovers rented ground, the RDS Arena, on 14 October 1990.

 Despite agreeing personal terms with Liam Brady to join Celtic in November 1991 the deal fell through as it was conditional on Celtic offloading some of their seven strikers.
 This deal would have been worth £80,000 to Rovers with the bonus of home and away friendlies between the clubs.